-- Job opportunities related to civil transportation and environmental engineering in Southeast Florida are plentiful and expected to grow by 2025.
+- Job opportunities related to civil-transportation and environmental engineering in Southeast Florida are plentiful and expected to grow by 2025.
 Above average job growth is projected for Postsecondary Engineering Teachers, Environmental Engineers, and Civil Engineers in Workforce Regions 20 through 23.
-Across these three key occupations, total annual job openings are expected to average 6892 8085, with the largest number of openings for civil engineers.
-However, vacancies for engineering professors will be limited. - Combined civil transportation and environmental engineering programs have expanded rapidly, with more than five times as many students enrolled in 2015 as in 2006.
-However, this is still a relatively small field, with approximately 1,200 PhD enrollments nationwide in 2015.
-Enrollment trends for civil and environmental engineering PhD programs in Florida suggest that student demand has been steady over the past five years, with most programs enrolling between 30 and 60 students in 2017.
-In sum, these trends suggest that FAU's goals of enrolling 7 to 10 students in the first year and five students per year thereafter would be feasible.
-However, a prospective student survey is recommended to ensure sufficient student interest. - FAU's proposed program would be the first of its kind in Florida and among the first nationwide.
-In Florida, students must choose between a PhD in Civil Engineering (offered by six universities) or a PhD in Environmental Engineering (offered by three universities).
+Across these key occupations, total annual job openings are expected to average 6892 8085. - Combined civil-transportation and environmental engineering programs have expanded rapidly, with more than five times as many students enrolled in 2015 as in 2006.
+However, this is still a relatively small field, with approximately 1,200 Ph.D. enrollments nationwide in 2015.
+Enrollment trends for civil and environmental engineering Ph.D. programs in Florida suggest that student demand has been steady over the past five years, with most programs enrolling between 30 and 60 students in 2017.
+In sum, these trends suggest that FAU's goals of enrolling 7 to 10 new students in the first year and five students per year thereafter would be feasible.
+However, a prospective student survey is recommended to ensure sufficient student interest.
+This survey was completed and is discussed in Section II.B.

+- FAU's proposed program would be the first of its kind in Florida and among the first nationwide.
+At the moment, in Florida, students with a transportation or environmental engineering interest must choose between a Ph.D. in Civil Engineering (offered by six universities) or a Ph.D. in Environmental Engineering (offered by three universities).
 Likewise, no Florida competitors offer online or hybrid options for coursework, like FAU has proposed.
-FAU's closest competitors would likely be Florida International University, University of Miami, and Florida State University-FAMU, which all offer PhD programs in Civil Engineering with concentrations in Environmental Engineering.
-A review of combined Civil Transportation and Environmental Engineering programs nationally only identified one institution that formally offers a hybrid PhD program did not reveal any similar hybrid PhD program. - FAU's proposed credit requirements are slightly lower than those of competitor programs, but its curriculum requirements are similar.
-FAU's proposed total credits beyond the bachelor's degree (72 credits) are slightly lower than the competitor average (76.5 credits).
+FAU's closest competitors would likely be Florida International University, University of Miami, and Florida State University-FAMU, which all offer Ph.D. programs in Civil Engineering with concentrations in Environmental Engineering.
+A review of combined Civil-Transportation and Environmental Engineering programs nationally only identified one institution that formally offers a hybrid Ph.D. program did not reveal any similar hybrid Ph.D. program. - FAU's proposed credit requirements are slightly lower than those of competitor programs, but its curriculum requirements are similar.
+FAU's proposed total credits beyond the bachelor's degree (72 credits) are slightly lower than the competitor average (76.5 credits) but similar to UCF and more than FSU/FAMU and University of Miami.
 Like FAU's proposal, nearly all competitor programs require a qualifying exam, dissertation proposal defense, and dissertation defense.
 However, unlike FAU, most competitor programs do not include a publication requirement.

-The FAU Provost's office has reviewed the above findings and approved the Department's request to propose a Ph.D. program in Transportation and Environmental Engineering.
+The FAU Provost's office has reviewed the above findings and approved the Department's request to propose a new Ph.D. program in Transportation and Environmental Engineering.